shinkoumitimes/shinkoumitimes/README.md

   - <ins>Takasato downturn has led to infighting, sources say</ins>
   #
 ## $${\color{lightblue}All\ about\ me!}$$
-Haaaaaaaaai I'm Ren, if ur reading this u prob came from ponytown, if not then where did u find me lol this was meant for ponytown (idrgaf, read if u want), so heres everything about me!
+Haaaaaaaaai I'm seth, if ur reading this u prob came from ponytown, if not then where did u find me lol this was meant for ponytown (idrgaf, read if u want), so heres everything about me!

 I'm totally a major fujoshi, if u don't like that then just hide me, but just know I do not want u and ur ugly ass bf cuz ur gay, sorry